laggykiller/apngasm-python/README.md

 # apngasm-python

-A nanobind API for [apngasm](https://github.com/apngasm/apngasm), a tool/library for APNG assembly/disassembly.
+A nanobind API for [apngasm](https://github.com/apngasm/apngasm), which is a tool/library for APNG assembly & disassembly with compression support.

 apngasm is originally a CLI program for quickly assembling PNG images into animated PNG (APNG).
 It also supports creating compressed APNG.